AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 ## Sustainability assessment

-In the following, the methodologies used to assess the environmental sustainability of the scenarios are presented, based on the estimates of induced environmental impacts.
+In the following, the methodologies used to assess the environmental sustainability of scenarios are presented, based on estimates of induced environmental impacts.
 Only climate and energy issues are considered.
-Indeed, these two environmental issues are the most impacting for air transport (see for instance {cite}`planes2022dimensionnement`).
+Indeed, these two environmental issues are the most impacting when considering air transport (see for instance {cite}`planes2022dimensionnement`).

 ### Climate sustainability

 Climate sustainability assessment can be performed using various methodologies.
-For example, carbon budgets which is an interesting concept used by the IPCC in the context of global warming mitigation strategies.
+For example, carbon budgets.
+It is an interesting concept used by the IPCC in the context of global warming mitigation strategies.
 It is defined as the maximum remaining cumulative CO<sub>2</sub> emissions that can be emitted to limit the temperature increase below a certain value (for example +1.5°C).
-For instance, Tab.3 summarizes estimates of carbon budgets for different temperature rises.
-The emissions considered are calculated in a net way: they are the difference between gross anthropogenic CO<sub>2</sub> emissions and anthropogenic carbon sinks.
+For instance, Tab.3 summarizes estimates of carbon budgets for different temperature targets.
+The emissions considered are net emissions: they are the difference between gross anthropogenic CO<sub>2</sub> emissions and anthropogenic carbon sinks.
 Cumulative CO<sub>2</sub> emissions and mean temperature increase are linked by a quasi-linear relationship, which facilitates the estimation of carbon budgets {cite}`matthews2009proportionality`.
-Consequently, the use of carbon budgets allows for example to simply evaluate the relevance of transition scenarios to reach climate objectives based on their CO<sub>2</sub> emissions alone {cite}`friedlingstein2014persistent`.
+Therefore, the use of carbon budgets allows for example to simply evaluate the relevance of transition scenarios to reach climate objectives based on their CO<sub>2</sub> emissions alone {cite}`friedlingstein2014persistent`.